 Individual and group work; practical work and photographic appreciation activities.
 Students are encouraged to explore widely and produce an extensive portfolio of course work which embraces a variety of materials, techniques and approaches, inspired by broad based themes.
 Visits are arranged to national galleries in order to support the contextual element of the subject.
 We do also expect students to visit galleries independently in order to draw on a broad range of stimuli to inspire their own ideas and demonstrate commitment and a sense of personal inquiry in their work.
-We also arrange a residential visit to either Cornwall or students can participate in the Florence/Venice residential.
+We also arrange a residential visit to Cornwall.
 Students will have the opportunity to work with professional photographers, to exhibit their work in the wider community and may like to be involved in curating exhibitions in the CCS Gallery.
-Students will be invited to submit entries for the prestigious Northampton University A level Art competition.
-Students will also submit work to the Youth Summer Exhibition at the Royal Academy, and apply for the AttRAct 1-year online programme of study with the Royal Academy.
+Students will be invited to submit work to the Youth Summer Exhibition at the Royal Academy, and apply for the AttRAct 1-year online programme of study with the Royal Academy.
 The A Level course demands an individual, investigative approach and students must produce an illustrated written Personal Study which demonstrates their critical analysis skills.